-So, what I think might have happened with your chops is that you have a thinner cut of pork than the recipe was written for, the chop was fully cooked in a saute method, then cooked in liquid that was at too high a temperature for too short an amount of time.
+So, what I think might have happened with your chops is that you have a thinner cut of pork than the recipe was written for; the chop was fully cooked in a saute method, then cooked in liquid that was at too high a temperature for too short an amount of time.

-I'd remedy the recipe by using a thicker chop, searing it only until it browns slightly and the fat reaches smoke point in a VERY hot pan, then deglaze and braise at 275 degrees for an hour or more.
+I'd remedy the recipe by using a thicker chop, searing it until it browns slightly and the fat reaches the smoke point in a VERY hot pan, then deglaze and braise at 275 degrees for an hour or more.

 Spaghetti and Meatballs - Well sort of

-One weekend, years ago, her friend came to Philly with her mom for a visit, and we asked her to show us how she makes these tasty delights.
+One weekend years ago, her friend visited Philly with her mom, and we asked her to show us how she makes these tasty delights.
 My wife quickly wrote down every step so we could duplicate the recipe ourselves.
-What happened when we tried to make the meatballs this weekend?
+So what happened when we tried to make the meatballs this weekend?